 How wide?
 How long?
 How high?

-How wide?
-How long?
-How high?
 These questions, when asked in relation to vehicles and their loads, probably bring large commercial vehicles to mind for most drivers.
-The Commercial Transport Regulations do set out the maximum dimensions for commercial vehicles and their loads.
-The Motor Vehicle Act Regulations take a legal short cut and apply them and some other provisions to light vehicles too.
+However, the rules on the maximum allowable sizes apply to light non-commercial vehicles as well.